DOCUMENT TSC-2026/B70 · BLOG POST 70 · CONSUMER COMMERCE · REV. 01

 + + + + + + + +

 That is the one page.
-Contribution per order times your target payback, capped by one third of a defensible LTV, take the lower number, post it, spend to it, revisit it.
+Contribution per order times your target payback, capped by one third of a defensible LTV, take the lower number, post it, spend to it, revisit it monthly.
 It is the difference between a growth team that argues about CAC and one that knows its line.
-To keep the inputs honest, pair this with a real CM3 and payback benchmarked to your category.
+To keep the inputs honest, pair this with a real CM3, payback benchmarked to your category, and an LTV that actually holds up.

 Work with Taylor · Consumer Commerce